 “Jesus said to them again, “Peace be with you.
 As the Father has sent me, even so I am sending you.”
 (John 20:21)

-The Gospel of Jesus Christ is a social fabric in which Christianity penetrates down to the last corners of temporal life (customs, uses, games and work), a counter-culture in which the temporal is unceasingly infused by the eternal.
-Concretely, it is the ensemble of peoples who want to live publicly according to the laws of the God to their absolute fullest measure.
+The Gospel of Jesus Christ is not simply a "religious" message, but a social fabric in which Christianity penetrates down to the last corners of our temporal lives (customs, uses, games and work), a counter-culture in which the temporal is unceasingly infused by the eternal.
+Concretely, it is the ensemble of peoples who want to live publicly according to the Gospel of Jesus Christ to their absolute fullest measure.

 In this Gospel of the Kingdom, there is the certainty that Faith and life, united, form an indissoluble whole.
-Without deserting the world, but without losing sight of the true sense of life, it ordains the whole of human existence towards a unique goal, towards intimate social fellowship with God, being convinced that outside Him there is no lasting peace, either for the heart of man or for society or for the community of nations.
+Without deserting the world in a monastery, but without losing sight of the true sense of life, it ordains the whole of human existence towards a unique goal, towards intimate social fellowship with God, being convinced that outside Him there is no lasting peace, either for the heart of man or for society or for the community of nations.